Skip to main content

 Housing benefit overpayments

-• you do not tell the council about a change that affects your benefit
+• you did not tell the council about a change in your home, for example, if someone moved in with you

-The council might suspend your housing benefit while they get more information if they think you have been overpaid.
+The council might stop your housing benefit while they get more information from you.

 Letters about overpayments